ishandutta2007/free-api/README.md

  - Personal traffic statistics (can be called online) : Statistics The number of human bodies and the flow trend in the image, with head and shoulders as —— <a href="https://www.free-api.com/doc/45" target='_blank'> Interface address </ a>

- - Human detection and attribute recognition (can be called online) : Detect all humans in the image, identify 20 categories of humans —— <a href = "https: // www.free-api.com/doc/46 "target = '_ blank'> Interface address </a>
+ - Human detection and attribute recognition (can be called online) : Detect all humans in the image, identify 20 categories of humans —— <a href = "https://www.free-api.com/doc/46" target = '_ blank'> Interface address </a>

- - Gesture recognition (can be called online) : Recognize hand position and Gesture type, can be recognized 2 —— <a href = "https://www.free-api.com/doc/47 "target = '_ blank'> Interface address </a>
+ - Gesture recognition (can be called online) : Recognize hand position and Gesture type, can be recognized 2 —— <a href = "https://www.free-api.com/doc/47" target = '_ blank'> Interface address </a>

- - Portrait segmentation (can be called online) : Recognize the outline of the human body in the image and separate it from the background-<a href =" https : //www.free-api.com/doc/48 "target = '_ blank'> Interface address </a>
+ - Portrait segmentation (can be called online) : Recognize the outline of the human body in the image and separate it from the background-<a href = "https://www.free-api.com/doc/48" target = '_ blank'> Interface address </a>

  - Driving behavior analysis (can be called online) : For vehicle scenarios, Identify the driver using mobile phone, smoking, —— <a href="https://www.free-api.com/doc/49" target='_blank'> Interface address </a>

- -  Lexical analysis (can be called online) : Segmentation, part-of-speech tagging, fate, etc. based on big data and user behavior —— <a href = "https://www.free-api.com/doc / 50 "target = '_ blank'> Interface address </a>
+ -  Lexical analysis (can be called online) : Segmentation, part-of-speech tagging, fate, etc. based on big data and user behavior —— <a href = "https://www.free-api.com/doc / 50" target = '_ blank'> Interface address </a>

  - Word vector representation (can be called online) : Word vector calculation is performed through the training method, the language vocabulary .—— <a href="https://www.free-api.com/doc/51" target='_blank'> Interface address </a>